Jewish Federation assistance programs and Family Services.

-- Offer emergency shelter, housing counseling, and financial assistance to pay rent and prevent homelessness.
+- Offer emergency homeless shelter, housing counseling, and financial assistance to pay rent and prevent homelessness.

-Locations of the Jewish Federations of North America
+Locations of the Jewish Federations assistance programs near you

-As indicated, the sites below usually work with other non-profits in the state or county.
+As indicated, the JFS centers near you below usually work with other non-profits as well as foundations in the state or county.
 Those other organizations or charities will often accept and process applications for financial aid, employment programs, food, and other support.
 For additional information or referrals, call a site near you.

 - Mobile, 1 Office Park - Suite 219, Mobile, AL 36609, 334-343-7197

 - Dothan, Huntsville, Jasper, The Shoals Network region.
 Phone: 212-284-6595

 - Ottumwa Network, telephone 212-284-6595